Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Properties of the OT-Regularized Divergences: Rigorous Statements and Proofs

 Finally, we derive limiting formulas for the DRO problem, analogous to the interpolation results for $D^c$, Theorems \ref{thm:limit_D_c_to_C} and \ref{thm:limit_D_c_to_D}.
 Though we don't use those theorems directly, the method of proof is similar and the conclusions align with what one expects in light of those results.
-We do require the more stringent assumption that $\mathcal{X}$ is compact, which is often the case in practice.
+We do require the more stringent assumptions that $\mathcal{Z}$ is compact and $\mathcal{L}$ is upper semicontinuous (USC), which are often the case in practice.
+The proofs use many of the same techniques that were employed in Theorem \ref{thm:limit_D_c_to_C} and \ref{thm:limit_D_c_to_D} and so we defer details to Appendix \ref{supp:DRO_limit_thms}. \begin{theorem} Suppose the Polish space $\mathcal{Z}$ is compact and that we have the following: \begin{enumerate} \item An USC function $\mathcal{L}:\mathcal{Z}\to[-\infty,\infty)$. \item A distribution $P\in\mathcal{P}(\mathcal{Z})$. \item A pre-divergence $D$ such that $D(\cdot\|P)$ is LSC and $D(\mu_n\|P)\to 0$ implies $\mu_n\to P$ weakly. \item A cost-function $c$. \end{enumerate} For $r>0$ define the cost functions $c_r=rc$.
+Then for $\epsilon>0$ we have